 As mentioned, A-1 visa holders can have their spouse and unmarried children under 21 years old come to the US.
 In addition, they can also bring their immediate family or close relatives.
 The dependents are allowed to work after getting an Employment Authorization Document (EAD) from USCIS, and they are also allowed to study and enroll in an academic program in the US.

 I hope you found this video helpful.
-Subscribe if this content or information helps you in any way, comment below if you want me to talk about something specific, and share this resource because you never know who needs answers to these questions.
+Subscribe if this content or information helps you in any way, if you have a specific question related to your case, please schedule a consultation, comment below if you want me to talk about something specific, and share this resource because you never know who needs answers to these questions.
 I’ll see you in the next video.